vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/Setup.md

 1. Choose `File` → `Add Packages...`

-2. Enter package URL `https://github.com/vsanthanam/Calligraphy.git` and select your release and of choice.
+2. Enter package URL `https://github.com/vsanthanam/Calligraphy.git` and select your release of choice.

 ## Add to a Swift Package